 The Audit and Finance Committee met with management periodically during the year to consider the adequacy of the Company's internal control over financial reporting and the objectivity of its financial reporting.
 The Audit and Finance Committee discussed these matters with the Company's independent public accountants and with appropriate Company financial personnel.
-The Audit and Finance Committee also discussed with the Company's senior management and independent public accountants and auditors the processes used to support the certifications by the Company's chief executive officer and chief financial officer, which are required by the Securities and Exchange Commission and the Sarbanes-Oxley Act of 2002 for certain of the Company's filings with the Securities and Exchange Commission.
+The Audit and Finance Committee also discussed with the Company's senior management and independent public accountants and auditors the processes used to support the certifications by the Company's Chief Executive Officer and Chief Financial Officer, which are required by the Securities and Exchange Commission and the Sarbanes-Oxley Act of 2002 for certain of the Company's filings with the Securities and Exchange Commission.

 The Audit and Finance Committee met privately with both the independent public accountants and Company financial personnel, each of whom has unrestricted access to the Audit and Finance Committee.
-The Audit and Finance Committee appointed Ernst & Young LLP as the independent public accountants for the Company in 2010 after reviewing the firm's performance and independence from management, among other factors.

 Management has primary responsibility for the Company's financial statements and the overall reporting process, including the Company's system of internal control over financial reporting.
-Emst & Young LLP, the Company's independent public accountants, is responsible for performing an independent audit of the Company's financial statements in accordance with generally accepted auditing standards and expressing an opinion on the conformity of those audited financial statements in accordance with U.S. generally accepted accounting principles.
-Emst & Young LLP is also responsible for performing an audit of the Company's internal controls over financial reporting in accordance with the standards of the United States Public Company Accounting Oversight Board and expressing an opinion that the Company maintained effective internal control over financial reporting based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (the "COSO criteria").
+Ernst & Young LLP, the Company's independent public accountants, is responsible for performing an independent audit of the Company's financial statements in accordance with generally accepted auditing standards and expressing an opinion on the conformity of those audited financial statements in accordance with U.S. generally accepted accounting principles.
+Ernst & Young LLP is also responsible for performing an audit of the Company's internal controls over financial reporting in accordance with the standards of the United States Public Company Accounting Oversight Board and expressing an opinion that the Company maintained effective internal control over financial reporting based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
 The Audit and Finance Committee is responsible for monitoring and overseeing these processes.

-The Audit and Finance Committee reviewed with management and Ernst & Young LLP the Company's draft of Form 10-K for 2010, including the Company's audited financial statements and met separately with both management and Ernst & Young LLP to discuss and review those materials prior to issuance and filing with the Securities and Exchange Commission.
+The Audit and Finance Committee reviewed with management and Ernst & Young LLP the Company's draft of Form 10-K for 2011, including the Company's audited financial statements and met separately with both management and Ernst & Young LLP to discuss and review those materials prior to issuance and filing with the Securities and Exchange Commission.
 Management has represented, and Ernst & Young LLP has confirmed, to the Audit and Finance Committee that the financial statements were prepared in accordance with U.S. generally accepted accounting principles.